210119-java-enterprise/EOD_p1/README.md

 This .properties filepath needs to be passed when creating the Configuration object

+This project is stored in my local m2 folder, so if somehow you can add this as a dependency into your own project, I just have one question:

+ * **HOW???**

 # Usage

 There are four main components to the ORM: